mehak-agr/wsl/README.md

-# Weakly Supervised Detection
-Weakly Supervised Localization
+# Weakly Supervised Localization

-What to change?
+## What to change?

 Please use <user> variable to reflect your name <br />
 todo: make setting this a part of docker setup <br />